ellisonch/ellisonch.github.io/_posts/2015-02-05-analysis-of-a-brute-force-shuffle.md

 The code I used to help benchmark these algorithms can be found [here](/code/shuffle.html).

+After I wrote this post, I realized the brute-force shuffle is related to the [Coupon Collector's Problem](http://en.wikipedia.org/wiki/Coupon_collector%27s_problem).
+The link provides a similar derivation for the expected value, as well as a calculation of the variance.

 [^2]: BF does perform half as many writes as FY, so perhaps if writes are *really* expensive...